ZIGUP plc - Transaction in Own Shares

 Transaction in Own Shares

-ZIGUP plc (LSE:REDD) announces that on 22 May 2024 it purchased the following number of its own shares to be held in treasury:
+ZIGUP plc (LSE:ZIG) announces that on 23 May 2024 it purchased the following number of its own shares to be held in treasury:

 Class of shares